zesk/build/docs/docker-compose.sh.md

-# `-----.sh` - Description
+# `docker-compose.sh` - Description

-TODO Update all of this including the long description.
+Install `docker-compose` tool. `docker-compose` is a tool related to `docker` which orchestrates multiple containers.

 If this fails it will output the installation log.

-When this tool succeeds the `----` tool has been installed in the local environment.
+When this tool succeeds the `docker-compose` tool has been installed in the local environment.

 ## Arguments

-Describe arguments here

-e.g.

-    bin/build/---/-----.sh ./app/
+No arguments.

 ## Local cache